-Heating and hot wat er

-Repair category 1

-Notes There is a gas fired central heating system.
-All gas appliances should be tested and thereafter regularly maintained by a Gas Safe registered contractor.
+Heating and hot water Repair category 1 Notes No obvious significant defects were noted to the heating system or hot water system, although these have not been tested.
+The system was not running at the time of inspection but appeared serviceable.
 It is recommended good practice that gas boilers are serviced on an annual basis by an appropriately qualified person.
 The boiler's service history should be checked by referring to the service records.
 If there is no record of a recent service, the boiler should be checked by an appropriately qualified person.
+The central heating boiler has been updated in recent years however some of the radiators and associated pipework are older.